Deep Bayesian Active Learning for Accelerating Stochastic Simulation: Methodology

-\textbf{Maximum Entropy.} Maximum entropy computes the maximum predictive entropy as $H(\hat{x}) = - \mathbb{E}[\log p(\hat{x}_{1:T})]$.
-In general, entropy is intractable for continuous output.
-Our NP model implicitly assumes the predictions follow a multivariate Gaussian, which allows us to compute the differential entropy \citep{jaynes1957information}.
-We follow the same procedure as Mean STD to estimate the empirical covariance $\Sigma \in \mathbb{R}^{TD\times TD}$and compute the differential entropy for each parameter as $H = \frac{1}{2}\ln{|\Sigma|}+\frac{TD}{2}(1+\ln{2\pi})$.
-We select the parameter $\theta$ with the maximum entropy.

-\paragraph{BALD and EIG.} BALD \citep{houlsby2011bayesian} quantifies the mutual information between the prediction and model posterior $H(\hat{x}_{1:T}|\theta) - H(\hat{x}_{1:T}| z_{1:T},\theta) $, which is equivelant to the expected information gain (EIG).
-Computing the EIG/BALD is challenging since $p(\hat{x}_{1:T}| z_{1:T},\theta)$ cannot be found in closed form in general.
+\textbf{BALD/Expected Information Gain (EIG).} BALD \citep{houlsby2011bayesian} quantifies the mutual information between the prediction and model posterior $H(\hat{x}_{1:T}|\theta) - H(\hat{x}_{1:T}| z_{1:T},\theta) $, which is equivalent to the expected information gain (EIG).
+Computing the EIG for surrogate modeling is challenging since $p(\hat{x}_{1:T}| z_{1:T},\theta)$ cannot be found in closed form in general.
 The integrand is intractable and conventional MC methods are not applicable \citep{foster2019variational}.
-One way to get around this is to employ a nested MC estimator with quadratic computational cost for sampling \citep{myung2013tutorial,vincent2017darc}.
+One way to get around this is to employ a nested MC estimator with quadratic computational cost for sampling \citep{myung2013tutorial,vincent2017darc}, which is computationally infeasible.
+To reduce the computational cost, we assume $p(\hat{x}_{1:T}| z_{1:T},\theta)$ follows multivariate Gaussian distribution.
+Each feature of $\hat{x}_{1:T}$ can be parameterized with mean and standard deviation predicted from the surrogate model, assuming output features are independent with each other.
+This distribution assumption can be limiting in the high-dimensional spatiotemporal domain, which makes EIG less informative.

-We prove the equivalence between the expected information gain for selecting the parameter $\theta$ and the expected KL divergence in the latent processes, as illustrated by the following proposition.
-In this way, conventional MC method becomes applicable, which helps reduce the quadratic computational cost to linear.
+\textbf{Latent Information Gain (LIG).} To overcome the limitations mentioned above, we propose a novel acquisition function by computing the expected information gain in the latent space rather than the observational space.
+To design this acquisition function, we prove the equivalence between the expected information gain in the observational space and the expected KL divergence in the latent processes w.r.t. a candidate parameter $\theta$, as illustrated by the following proposition.